Farhannovaal/farhannovaal/README.md

-<h2 align="center"> It's a language that supports my position as a front-end developer. </h2>
+<h2 align="center"> It's a language that supports my position as a Web Developer developer. </h2>